jingwen-z/jingwen-z.github.io/_posts/2019-03-26-resume-of-gradient-descent-algorithm.md

 ## Conclusion
 In this blog, I resumed characteristics of 3 different Gradient Descent
-algorithms: Batch Gradient Descent computs the gradients based on the full training set, it takes long time; Stochastic Gradient Descent picks just one instance of training set, it has a better chance of finding the global minimum than Batch GD; Mini-batch Gradient Descent computes the gradients on small
+algorithms: Batch Gradient Descent computes the gradients based on the full training set, it takes long time; Stochastic Gradient Descent picks just one instance of training set, it has a better chance of finding the global minimum than Batch GD; Mini-batch Gradient Descent computes the gradients on small